SohamDesai27/SohamDesai27/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- I am an experienced technology professional with a strong background in project management, technology adoption, and data analysis.
-As a part-time Technology Consultant at ASU Enterprise Technology, I excelled in project management using Jira and Excel, ensuring project success within scope, budget, and schedule.
-Collaborating across teams, I streamlined technological solution implementation and provided top-notch training and support.
-My tenure as a DevOps Engineer at Casepoint LLC honed my skills in CI/CD pipeline design, Docker, Kubernetes, and cloud migration, resulting in substantial cost savings.
-Currently, as an Office Aide at ASU College of Health Solutions, I continue to excel in project management and data analysis while contributing to effective team building and organizational efficiency.**
+- With a background as a Software Engineer- DevOps at Casepoint LLC from April 2021 to December 2022, I honed my skills in designing CI/CD pipelines, orchestrating multi-container deployments using Docker and Kubernetes, and supporting cloud migrations that resulted in significant cost savings.
+- Seeking further growth, I transitioned to become a Master's student at Arizona State University, specializing in Information Technology with a focus on Information Systems Management.
+- Concurrently, at ASU, I've been working as a part-time Technology Consultant with ASU Enterprise Technology since May 2023, where I've employed project management tools like Jira and Excel for effective project planning and execution.
+Additionally, as an Office Aide - Data Science Specialist at ASU College of Health Solutions.
+- I've leveraged my skills in project management and data analysis while actively contributing to team building and organizational improvements.
+My journey has been driven by a passion for continuous learning and growth.**

 - 👨‍💻 All of my projects are available at [https://github.com/SohamDesai27](https://github.com/SohamDesai27)